-If you’re planning on restoring a Chevy truck or having one restored for you, one of the most important decisions you’ll need to make is whether or not you will use OEM or aftermarket parts to restore your truck.
+If you’re planning on restoring a Chevy truck or having one restored for you, one of the most important decisions you’ll need to make is whether or not you will use OEM or aftermarket Chevy truck restoration parts.
 Each of these options have their own advantages and disadvantages which should be taken into account before deciding on which type of parts to use.
 This article will explain the difference between Aftermarket and OEM parts, along with the pros and cons of each to help you in the decision making process.

 Original Equipment Manufacturer (OEM) parts are car or truck parts that are made by your particular vehicle’s manufacturer.
 Since these parts are made for that exact model of car by the manufacturer, OEM car parts will fit seamlessly with the rest of your vehicle.

 Some of the advantages of choosing OEM parts to restore your custom Chevy truck include, as first outlined by this article:

 - Backed By Warranty – Probably one of the biggest advantages of selecting an OEM part is that many auto manufacturers will warranty their parts for at least one-year.
 Moreover, if you have your car or truck repaired by the dealer, rather than a private auto body shop, the manufacturer may also cover the cost of the labor.

 - No Guesswork Required – Since these parts are designed to exactly fit the make of your vehicle, it makes it that much simpler to choose the part or parts that you need.
 This takes away any guesswork and the need to research other brands to compare reviews and prices.

 - Guaranteed Quality – OEM parts come with the same standard quality as the original part.
 This provides a peace of mind that is not usually synonymous with some aftermarket parts.